saasbook/hw-http-intro/README.md

 <details>
   <summary>
-  Try the first two `GET` operations above.
+  Try the first two <code>GET</code> operations above.
 The body of the response for the first one should be "Logged in: false", and for the second one "Login cookie set."
 What are the differences in the response _headers_ that indicate the second operation is setting a cookie?
-  (Hint: use `curl -v`, which will display both the request headers and the response headers and body, along with other debugging information.)
+  (Hint: use <code>curl -v</code>, which will display both the request headers and the response headers and body, along with other debugging information.)
   </summary>
   <p><blockquote>
-  The second operation should include in the headers `Set-Cookie:` followed by a string that is the value of the cookie to be set.
+  The second operation should include in the headers <code>Set-Cookie:</code>
+  followed by a string that is the value of the cookie to be set.
 A browser would automatically grab this value and store it as one of the cookies to be sent whenever this site is re-revisisted.
 (But